nevali/Stardust/README.md

-Rather than complicate the palette definition by using different models for the different colour variants, the current version of Stardust is defined using a single general-purpose model, and then a series of adjustments are applied.
+Rather than complicate the palette definition by using different models for the different colour variants, the current version of Stardust is defined using a single general-purpose model, and then a series of adjustments are applied to specific shades.
 Without a significant amount of data gathering and analysis, this will remain the most subjective aspect of the process.
 Fortunately, colour appearance models are an active area of research, and so hopefully future versions of Stardust can be more data-driven.